microsoft/PartsUnlimitedMRP/docs/HOL_Continuous-Integration-with-Visual-Studio-Online-Build/HOL_Continuous-Integration-with-Visual-Studio-Online-Build.md

 ![](<media/clone_mrp.png>)

-**NOTE:** you must install Git before you can run Git clone from the command line.
-If you are running linux on your local workstation install git:
+**NOTE:** If you are running Linux on your local workstation install git:

     sudo apt-get install git

-**NOTE:** if you are running Windows, you can install the git client from here
+**NOTE:** If you are running Windows, you can install the git client from here:

 	http://git-scm.com/download